Anatomical Sciences Education

 Anatomical Sciences Education is a peer-reviewed journal that provides an international forum for the exchange of ideas, opinions, innovations and research on topics related to education in the anatomical sciences of gross anatomy, embryology, histology, and neurosciences at all levels of anatomical sciences education including, undergraduate, graduate, post-graduate, allied health, medical (both allopathic and osteopathic), and dental.
-It is the official publication of the American Association of Anatomists.
+It is one of the three official publication of the American Association for Anatomy.

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 5.958, ranking it 3rd out of 45 journals in the category "Education, Scientific Disciplines".

+In 2025, the journal's special issue, The Intersection of Anatomy & Spirituality, won an APEX 2025 Award for Publication Excellence.

+Top outputs

+As of February 2026, the top five articles according to their Altmetric attention score are: